How They Brew It - Adric's Super Flashback Machine

 With your five easy installments of $17.76 on its way, it's now time to put the Super Flashback Machine to good use!
 Everyone really needs to see exactly how I got my start as a mad scientist by stealing beakers from chemical supply warehouses and drinking whatever liquids were inside them.

 Anyway, it's really easy to get big, flashy instants and sorceries into the graveyard without having to cast them first: any spell in red that draws you cards tends to make you discard some as a cost.
-Simply pitch the cards you want to flash back with The Fugitive Doctor
+Simply pitch the cards you want to flash back with The Fugitive Doctor's ability.

 But what long, meandering narrative breaks are we forcing our opponents to sit through?
 Extra turn spells are definitely an option.
 Not only do they let you keep your value train going for another flashback attempt next turn, they tend to be very expensive, so you'll get a pretty hefty discount if you flash them back.